-During her time at Tufts University Joanna wrote various one-act plays as well as her original full length play entitled "Just Press Play", which won several student writing awards.
+She graduated from Tufts University where she wrote various one-act plays as well as her original full length play entitled "Just Press Play", which won three student writing awards.
 She spent semesters at NYU's Tisch School of the Arts in New York, as well as in Los Angeles at University of Southern California.

 After graduation, Joanna moved to Chicago to participate in the Comedy Studies Program at The Second City Theater.
 She was selected and participated in the Mary Scrugs Works-by-Women Festival at the Second City two years in a row

 Catch her performing stand-up at different comedy clubs throughout the city or dramatically fumbling for her Metro Card right as the subway arrives at any station in New York.

 She hates wet socks almost as much as she disliked writing this in the third person.